Churchfields, the Village School, Atworth |

 See the summary: Summary programme

-For details on current activities of the school take a
+For details on current activities of the school take a browse round the Churchfields, the Village School website.

 An excellent book has been written by the Atworth History Group entitled "An Oral History of Education".
 It gives an interesting historical account of the school's life from inception to 2002.
 It is available to purchase at a price of £3.00.
 Details on how to purchase this and other interesting books written by our own History Group, are available on this website - just follow this link to the historygroup page.